gaehlerm/SoftwareEngineering/README.md

 //how much should we go into details here?
 There is a whole book about it and I haven’t quite summarized it yet down to a few pages…

 ## Real life refactoring
 // Stuff here is from Feathers book.
+Read it again and add some more stuff here.

 In real life, your start getting afraid of the code changes you make in a refactoring.
 There’s just too much that can break without any test telling you.
 This is apparently a really bad thing.
 No one likes to life in fear.
 In your own code you can prevent this situation by meticulously testing all the code you write, but if you work on an existing project, you will have to face the demons.

 Refactoring untested is usually a very hard task, there are whole books about it.
 And if the code is already pretty bad, refactoring becomes even harder.
 The most common issues on the macro level are
 1. No tests
-1. Obscure code
+2. Obscure code
-1. No time
+3. No time

 And on the micro level we have a few more indications that things will get tough:
 1. No interfaces
-1. Functions with side effects and global variables
+2. Functions with side effects and global variables
-1. Huge classes and functions
+3. Huge classes and functions
-1. Objects hard to construct
+4. Objects hard to construct
-1. Inheritance
+5. Inheritance

 Let’s say you want to break a class into pieces that is too big.
 But it has no tests around, so you are uncertain of the side effects.
 This is bad as functional changes are bugs.
 The only way to prevent these bugs is having plenty of tests.